cantuc40/SWAT/README.md

 SWAT is a web application built on a MERN stack that allows the user to manage and track various faults they find in their working projects.
 As of November 20 2021, the Project is currently in development.

-## Getting Started
+## Getting Started and Prerequisites

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-Before building SWAT, you'll need to download the following:
+Before running SWAT, download the following:

 * [Node.js](https://nodejs.org/en/)
 * [Docker](https://www.docker.com/)